Skip to Main Content Jump to Main Content

-NOTE: Please refrain from feeding any birds or wildlife you may come across on your Halifax adventures.
-Feeding ducks can make them dependant on a food supply provided by humans, and can interfere with their natural migratory patterns.
+Note: Please refrain from feeding any birds or wildlife you may come across on your Halifax adventures.
+Feeding ducks can make them dependent on a food supply provided by humans, and can interfere with their natural migratory patterns.

 66 Crichton Ave, Dartmouth

-Sullivan’s Pond is a large pond located in downtown Dartmouth and is part of the Shubenacadie Canal Waterway.
-You can easily walk around the entire pond to get a view of every angle, or sit on the benches along the shore for some excellent people (and duck!) watching.
+Sullivan’s Pond is a large pond located in downtown Dartmouth and is part of the Shubenacadie Canal.
+You can easily walk around the entire pond to get a view of every angle, or sit on the benches along the shore for some excellent people watching.

-Famous for its large geese (which can be found around the pond during the summer months, while their winters are spent sheltered on the Eastern Shore), Sullivan's Pond also features a concert pavilion, a cenotaph, and a large fountain in the centre of the pond.
-There is plenty of grassy picnic space to sit and enjoy the ducks and their park!
+Famous for its large geese (which can be found around the pond during the summer months, while their winters are spent sheltered on the Eastern Shore), Sullivan’s Pond also features a concert pavilion, a cenotaph, and a large fountain in the centre of the pond.
+You’ll find plenty of grassy picnic space to sit and enjoy the geese and ducks, and their park.

-Hemlock Ravine Park is a 200-acre nature park, marked with miles of walking trails, an off-leash dog park, and the famous heart-shaped pond.
+Hemlock Ravine Park is a 200-acre nature park, marked with kilometres of walking trails, off-leash areas, and the famous heart-shaped pond.
 There is a lot of history around this beautiful hidden gem, which you can read all about on the signs placed at the entrance to the park.

 3. Shubie Park